muchirijane/face-detection-JavaScript/README.md

 # face-detection-JavaScript
-This is a project that uses Artificial intelligence and face recognition to determine facial expression or emotions through the your webcam in real time.

 This is an awesome project that uses Artificial intelligence and face recognition.
 <br>
 By accessing your webcam it is able to recognise your facial expression to determine your emotions,such as: